Businesses

 E-invoicing, HSN codes, and GSTR filing changes in 2025-2026

-E-invoicing threshold remains at ₹5 crore AATO as of February 2026 (per Notification 10/2023-CT effective August 1, 2023).
+The e-invoicing threshold remains at ₹5 crore AATO as of February 2026 (per Notification 10/2023-CT, effective August 1, 2023).
 The major confirmed change is the 30-day reporting time limit — from April 1, 2025, businesses with AATO ≥ ₹10 crore must upload e-invoices to IRP within 30 days of invoice date; the IRP rejects late submissions and denies IRN generation.
 Two-factor authentication (2FA) also became mandatory for all e-invoice and e-way bill generation from April 1, 2025.
 Non-compliance with e-invoicing carries penalties of 100% of tax due or ₹10,000 per invoice, whichever is higher.

 GSTR-1 and GSTR-3B filing for exporters requires careful attention to table placement: export invoices with IGST go in Table 6A, exports under LUT go in Table 6B, and SEZ supplies go in Table 6B as well.
 In GSTR-3B, all zero-rated supplies must appear in Table 3.1(b) — not Table 3.1(a).
 The IGST amount in GSTR-3B Table 3.1(b) must equal or exceed the total from GSTR-1 Tables 6A + 6B, or invoices will not transmit to ICEGATE.
 The amendment deadline for GSTR-1 corrections is November 30 of the following financial year or the annual return filing date, whichever is earlier.